 Team Evolve generally uses this attribute when linking to outside sources on the blog because visitors often want to “bookmark” the referenced page without leaving the post.
 This allows users to keep their place.
 Plus, who doesn’t have a minimum of ten tabs open anyway?

 Did you enjoy this post?
-Click to explore more secrets in our updated SEO Guide!
+Click to explore more secrets in our updated SEO Checklist!